Harradint History, Family Crest & Coats of Arms

 Early Origins of the Harradint family

-Another 117 words (8 lines of text) covering the years 1086 and 1756 are included under the topic Early Harradint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harradint research.
+Another 59 words (4 lines of text) covering the years 1086 and 1756 are included under the topic Early Harradint History in all our PDF Extended History products and printed products wherever possible.

 Harradint Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Harradint has been spelled many different ways, including Harraden, Harradine, Haridine, Harridine, Horoden, Harnden, Herndon and many more.

 Early Notables of the Harradint family (pre 1700)